Stained Glass

 Minor repairs carried out to one of Stephen Adam's (1848–1910) galleon stained glass windows in Tennent's Bar, Byres Road, Glasgow.

-This leaded glass panel was completely releaded and new saddle ties (copper wire attached to the window is tied to a steel bar for strengthening) applied for the entrance to Glasgow Academy Primary School.
+This leaded glass panel was completely releaded and new saddle ties (copper wires attached to the window are tied to a steel bar for strengthening) applied for the entrance to Glasgow Academy Primary School.
 Glasgow Style meets Art Nouveau meets Oscar Paterson (1863 – 1934).
 Newlands.

 "Grisaille" leaded glass windows.
 Complete re-leading and repair of broken glass for Elsick House in Strathpeffer, Inverness, Scotland.
 1890.
 The home was originally built by Dr Morrison who had discovered that the spring waters of Strathpeffer alleviated his arthritis.
 For Anderson, Bell and Christie Architects.